Ohrid, the Jerusalem of the Balkans, Home to Europe's Oldest Lake

 When you get to the church be sure to head up to the higher vantage point just behind it to grab that postcard photo shot!
 It is from here that you will also find the single path that leads through the park and all the way to Samuel's Fortress.

-Visit the Old Town, the bazaar and or have a swim!
+⪢ Visit the Old Town, the Bazaar, or Have a Swim!

 No visit to Ohrid would be complete without perusing the many stores of the main street bazaar, selling a little bit of everything, but in particular the world famous Ohrid Pearls.
 It is even said that Queen Elizabeth II has some in her personal collection!